nul-one/fusecry/README.md

 -------------------------

 - file names are not being encrypted by design
-- block size is fixed to 4096
+- block size is fixed to 4096 (will become option to change)

 future plans and missing features (in no particular order)
 -------------------------

 - threading
 - choice and detection of chunk sizes
-- password validation
 - password change (bulk re-encryption)